tgnourse/esp2/README.md

 # esp3
-Some code to read the Ohio Semitronics ESP3 power meter over RS-485.
+Some code to read the Ohio Semitronics ESP3 power meter over RS-485 and then upload to influxdb.